A liturgical resource of the Catholic Archdiocese of Melbourne

 Lord, hear our prayer.

-We remember those who have died recently and those whose anniversaries occur at this time.
-Lead them all into the fullness of your life.
+We pray for those who have died recently and for those whose anniversaries occur at this time.
+May they be raised in the Spirit of Jesus to share eternal life with him.

 Lord, hear us.